Police seize items from stall after report of paramilitary flag for sale

-Items have been seized by police after images on social media showed a UVF flag and Parachute Regiment flag for sale at a stall in the north west of Northern Ireland.
+Items have been seized by police after images on social media showed a UVF flag and Parachute Regiment flag for sale at a stall in Derry.

-Police told the PA news agency that a report was made about the incident, and said that they were investigating whether a criminal offence had been committed.
+Police reported that a report was made about the incident, and said that they were investigating whether a criminal offence had been committed.

 Police later said “a number of items” had been seized at the stall on Glendermott Road, at the junction of Clooney Terrace/Limavady Road.